A significance-based account of ceteris paribus counterfactuals: From weight to significance

-To evaluate $cp$-counterfactuals, we shall refine the prioritisations introduced in \cite{DBLP:journals/corr/GirardT16,girard2018prioritised} by differentiating formulas w.r.t. their significance.
-By means of example, consider two formulas $h,b$ meaning ``if you toss a coin it will land heads'' and ``the sky is blue in a cloudless day'' respectively.
-Satisfying $h$ versus $\bar h$ would represent a small change in the state of the world (it is easy to imagine a world with either heads or tails as the outcome of the toss), while a world where $\bar b$ holds would be very different from a world where $b$ is the case.
-In a world satisfying $\bar b$, the laws of physics would be quite different from those in our actual world and hence, such a world would be very different from ours.
-Consequently, when considering things that `ought to remain unchanged' $b$ is a much more relevant candidate than $h$, i.e.\ $b$ is more significant than $h$.
+To evaluate $cp$-counterfactuals, we shall refine the prioritisations introduced in \cite{DBLP:journals/corr/GirardT16,girard2018prioritised} by differentiating literals w.r.t. their significance.
+To illustrate what we mean by `significance', let $h$ be a formula stating that a tossed coin lands on the heads side, and $f$ be a formula expressing some law of physics.
+While satisfying or failing to satisfy $h$ represents a small change in the state of the world, a world where $c$ does not hold would be very different from a world where $c$ is true.
+Consequently, when considering things that `ought to remain unchanged' $c$ is a much more relevant, or significant, formula than $h$.
+We shall formalize this intuition by first associating to each formula a \emph{weight}, measuring how (im)plausible a formula is in a system of spheres.
+We will then generalise this notion to sets of formulas, and illustrate the role of significant formulas on evaluating \cpcounts.

-We shall formalize this intuition by first associating to each formula a \emph{weight}, which measures how implausible a formula is.
-Then, we will show how the comparison of weights naturally induces a notion of significance of formulas (\Cref{subsec:weights:sign}).
-The (simpler) notion of weight will be the basis of most of the definitions employed in this work.
-Most notably, we will define our updates by looking at the weights of specific sets of formulas.
-Then, in \Cref{subsect:weight:sets}, we shall generalize the definition of weight of formulas to weight of sets of formulas.